The Stables at Allscott House

 Our guests have access to all of the grounds of Allscott House including our private space by the River Tern.

 Fruits in season may, on request, be made available to our guests for use during their stay.

 We provide a welcome pack for our guests and this includes tea and coffee facilities and biscuits.
 There is nearby access to all major supermarket chains.

 We should mention that mobile phone coverage is poor in this area.
-We also have Internet access which is sometimes fine but can be problematical and is not guaranteed to be available.
+We also have wifi which is sometimes fine but can be problematical and is not guaranteed to be available.
 In this respect, we would appear to be typical of most country properties.

 |Further details outdoors|

 Our guests have access to the gardens of the house and can use or take seats wherever they wish.